michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26624939/1bf7ebde-4625-11e7-9041-33c7c065e4bc.png" width="500">
 </p>

-After adding, click License in the left column after the page forwarded, then you will see your License information as depicted in the following picture, and you can manage your License here, such as update, delete and renewal online.
+After the completion of the page, click on the License item on the left side of the page, you can see your license information as shown below, and also can manage your license here, such as updates and deletiona.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26624973/3ff8609a-4625-11e7-82ac-d4742a526059.png" width="500">